 If a marriage is performed by a person who is not authorized under the act to perform it, such a marriage would be termed void.

->

-> An application for registration of marriage is made by the parties to the concerned authority in whose Jurisdiction either party has been residing.
+An application for registration of marriage is made by the parties to the concerned authority in whose Jurisdiction either party has been residing.
 Marriage is registered in the Marriage Register, by the Registrar who was present and performed the marriage of the couple.
-The acknowledgement slip of the registration is signed by both the parties to the marriage along with their witnesses and is attached to the register as a proof that the marriage was registered.
+The acknowledgement slip of the registration is signed by both the parties to the marriage along with their witnesses and is attached to the register as proof.
 These acknowledgement slips are sent out at the end of the month to the Registrar General of Births, Deaths and Marriages.
 Indian Christian marriages can also be endorsed under a special provision without a prior notice.

 India has adopted the Convention on the Elimination of All Forms of Discrimination against Women

 A court marriage can take place or be solemnized in the court itself in the presence of a Marriage O

 In India, there are different religious laws which encompass regulations pertaining to maintenance r

 The purpose and aim of establishing the Family Courts is to protect and preserve the institution of

 Sikh marriages, being a holy union considered sacrament, are performed with the blessing of the ‘G

 When a couple seeks divorce for various reasons, if the child or children are minors, the le

 As per Legal terminology, the term annulment refers to making a marriage null and void/voidable; in